johanley/covid-19-canada/data/md/about.md

 If you have any insight into this, please let me know by raising an issue on this github project.

 The problem in some cases is *ambiguity* and *lack of clear definition* of what exactly is being reported.
-(Also, each jurisdictions has their own unique way of reporting.)
+(Also, each jurisdiction has their own unique way of reporting.)

 QC: the term *cas négatifs* is not used by the CDC.
 It seems that they are reporting numbers of people, not tests.
 In the terms used by the CDC, I think they mean *confirmed case* and *not a case* (or perhaps *persons under investigation*).